benjaminion/upgrading-ethereum-book/src/book.md

 #### Version

 Unlike Ethereum 1[^fn-eth1-forkid], the beacon chain has an in-protocol concept of a version number.
 It is expected that the protocol will be updated/upgraded from time to time, a process commonly known as a "hard-fork".
 For example, the upgrade from Phase&nbsp;0 to Altair took place on the 27th of October 2021, and was assigned [its own fork version](/part3/config/configuration#altair_fork_version).
-Similarly with the upgrade from Altair to [Bellatrix](/part3/config/configuration#bellatrix_fork_version).
+Similarly, the upgrade from Altair to Bellatrix was assigned a [different fork version](/part3/config/configuration#bellatrix_fork_version).

 `Version` is used when computing the [`ForkDigest`](#forkdigest).

-[^fn-eth1-forkid]: Ethereum 1.0 introduced a fork identifier as defined in [EIP-2124](https://eips.ethereum.org/EIPS/eip-2124) which is similar to `Version`, but the Eth1 fork id is not part of the consensus protocol and is used only in the [networking protocol](https://eips.ethereum.org/EIPS/eip-2364).
+[^fn-eth1-forkid]: Ethereum 1.0 introduced a fork identifier as defined in [EIP-2124](https://eips.ethereum.org/EIPS/eip-2124) which is similar to `Version`, but the Eth1 fork ID is not part of the consensus protocol and is used only in the [networking protocol](https://eips.ethereum.org/EIPS/eip-2364).

 [TODO: Link to networking section]::